How we compare

 Film facts—titles, release years, credits where shown—are sourced from TMDB via its API.
 IsSame.com is not endorsed or certified by TMDB.
 See our disclaimer for full attribution wording.

 We treat TMDB data as a factual backbone.
-The editorial layer—the part that actually tells you whether two titles feel the same—is written and reviewed by humans.
+The editorial layer—the part that actually tells you whether two titles feel the same—is drafted by AI and checked for obvious errors.
+We review and improve articles on a rolling basis, but not every comparison has had a full human edit pass.

 Editorial process and automation